-Difference between antigen and antibody is mainly due to the significant differences between the following factors like functional role, specificity factor and foreignness.
+The difference between antigen and antibody is mainly due to the following factors like functional role, specificity factor and foreignness.

-Specificity factor: Both antigen and antibody are specific, but the specificity of antigen is due to epitopes while the specificity of an antibody is due to paratopes.
+Specificity factor: Both antigen and antibody are specific.
+The specificity of antigen is due to presence of epitopes, while the specificity of an antibody is due to the existence of paratopes.

-Foreignness: The antigen is the foreign particle which induces the antibody production.
+Foreignness: An antigen is a foreign particle, which induces the antibody production.
 As the foreignness of the antigen increases, the formation of the antibodies will be more.

 In simple words, we can say that an antigen attacks the immune system and an antibody protects the immune system.

 |Composed of||Can be composed of protein, lipid, carbohydrate and nucleic acid.
 But majority of them are proteins & polysaccharides which are most ‘’antigenic’’||Composed of conjugated proteins like

 Glycoprotein, lipoprotein etc

 |Origination||It can be originated from outside the body as well as inside the body||It originates within the body|

 |Role||It causes diseases or allergic reactions||It protects the immune system by lysis, phagocytosis and precipitation of an antigenic substance|